Ontario Undergraduate Student Alliance: Steering Committee

-OUSA's Steering Committee is an eight-member board of directors responsible for the overall strategy of the organization.
+OUSA's Steering Committee is the body responsible for setting and monitoring the organization's priorities and strategic initiatives.
+It is also the non-profit organization's board of directors.
 One executive member of each constituent student union sits on the board as a voting member.
 According to the organization's Bylaws, each association is entitled to appoint one additional non-voting resource member to OUSA's Steering Committee.
 Alma Mater Society of Queen's University is the only OUSA member in recent years that regularly uses this provision to appoint an additional member.

-As of December 2022, the membership of the committee is:
+As of May 2024, the membership of the committee is:

 Criticisms

 Due to its moderate leanings when compared with other student advocacy groups and close working relationship with many decision makers, OUSA has faced criticism that they are too cooperative with the government.
 OUSA has also received criticism for a mid 1990s proposal that asked for increased government spending towards universities along with increased tuition fees, however this recommendation was reversed a few years later, and OUSA has called for tuition freezes and decreases since at least 1999.